Quick Tip – Testing Stain on Scrap Wood First

 The Right Way to Test

-Probably should have led with this section, honestly.
+Probably should have led on this subject, in fairness.
 Use scrap from the same board as your project — this part is critical.
 Sand it identically to your workpiece.
 Apply the same number of coats you’re planning for the final piece.
 Then let it dry completely before judging the color.
 Wet stain looks nothing like dry stain, and that’s tripped me up more than once.

 Common Mistakes